Iyouboushi/mIRC-Ardolia/readme.md

 For older updates please read the versions.txt: https://github.com/Iyouboushi/mIRC-Ardolia/blob/master/Ardolia/documentation/versions.txt

-* AUG 01, 2017
+* AUG 07, 2017

-Over the last few updates the game is getting closer to being in a playable state.
-With today's update the shop is 90% finished and the warrior abilities should be done and ready to go.
+The game is getting closer to a real beta testing state.
+With the last two updates I've introduced the ability to have NPCs appear in adventures as 'objects' that can be interacted with (such as talking to), changed adventures so that it's possible to end even without needing a final boss battle in the last room, and adjusted the shop to require !shop list to need a type for weapons and armor (such as !shop list armor body) to try and prevent the lists from getting too crazy.

+Right now the main focus is to get a full dungeon in the game for level 5's and to get more equipment in.
+Once those two things are done I would say that the game can begin a true beta test to see how well it fares when live.
+If all goes well then after that will just be adding new classes and more adventures/regular updates.

 ## TO-DO

 In order to make this game fully playable there are still a huge amount of things to be done.
 Here's basically the list of things left that I want to have done before I would consider the game "playable"

-* !shop commands (selling)

 * Adding more armor and weapons for both WAR and WHM